AlfieLeFluffy/FIT_Study_Materials/Study Materials/Graphics/Rasterization Algorithms/Polygon Rasterization.md

 ### Evaluation
 The algorithm fixes some of the issues with the normal Scanline, but is overall more complex.
 ## Pined Algorithm
 Works only with **Convex** polygons like triangles, which are always convex.
-It allows for easy realization in [[Hardware (HW)]].
+It allows for easy realization in [[Hardware]].
 The area is described by the list of edges.
 ### Princip
 - The area gets divided into two halves, one for positive and one for negative for each edge.
 This is usually done through a function to which when we would add the coordinates of a pixel it would return either a positive or a negative number.
 - Coloured in are all pixel that are in the positive areas of all edges.
 If all the edge functions return a positive number for a given point.